-In addition to playing all the major repertory, I consider myself a champion of contemporary works, often premiering them at convention workshops.
-I also enjoy jazz and composition as part of my creative output.
+Besides playing all the major repertory, I consider myself a champion of contemporary works, often premiering them at convention workshops.
+Jazz and composition continue to be a part of my creative output as well.

-I reside in Naples, Florida, where I teach and perform locally as a soloist and in chamber ensembles.
+I reside in Seattle, Washington, where I teach and perform locally.